karlygashkussainova/VisualizationJava/AdvancedTipsCalculator/README.md

 ### ScreenShots:
 ![](img1.PNG)

-With the slider
+Without giving any value

 ---
 ![](img2.PNG)

-With the slider regulations equal to 15%
+With the slider regulations equal to 17%

 ---
 ![](img3.PNG)

-With the slider regulations equal to 15%
+With the slider regulations equal to 25%

 ---